reo-sudo/NCEAABOT/README.md

 ---------------------------------------------------------------------------
 # Running the App by code 💻
-If the user wants to run the add by the code instead of using the app
+If the user wants to run the app via the code instead of using the app

 ## Follow these steps:
 Have the latest version of Python Installed 3.7+